Whether you are gearing up for a new semester or a new experience as a Cornell student, LSC has resources to help

 - Take a look at our interactive module “Gearing Up for Academic Success” (available only to Cornell students).
-This module will help you be able to:
+This module will help you:

 - Identify important components of a syllabus–and know how to find syllabi on Canvas

-- Define terms and a phrases used at Cornell
+- Define terms and phrases used at Cornell

 - Access a growth-mindset

-- List ways to get academic support at Cornell
+- Explore some of the many ways to get academic support at Cornell

 - Spend a few minutes learning the lingo!
 What’s a prelim?
 Who is an advisor and what do they do?
 What is this add/drop/withdraw/shopping period?
 Who are TAs?
 Use our Quizlet to learn some of the Cornell lingo.

 - The syllabus is your go-to resource to answer questions about your classes.
 Go through the Syllabus Checklist to learn more about your courses.
 The link will download a word document.

 - Office hours are a great place to get your questions answered!
-Learn more about what office hours are and how to use office hours.
+Learn more about what office hours are and how to use them.

 Watch: What Does It Take To Be A Successful Student at Cornell?